 This global campaign pointed out that the current version of the Equator Principles does not, despite its promises to finance projects in a "socially responsible manner" and avoid negative impacts on climate change wherever possible, stop banks from financing Equator Disasters: projects that have devastating impact on the climate and that fail to respect the rights of Indigenous Peoples.

-It futher states that "the aim of the process will be on targeted updates to the EPs - 'EP4' - that will consider the key issues of scope of applicability, human rights (inclusive of the rights of Indigenous Peoples), and climate change, amongst others".
-The revision process is to last 18 months and will include external stakeholders.
+Successfully, the 91 Equator Banks decided during the meeting in Brazil to update these Principles.
+In their statement, they state that "the aim of the process will be on a targeted update to the EPs - 'EP4 - that will consider the key issues of scope applicability, human rights (inclusive of the rights of Indigenous Peoples), and climate change, amongst others".
+This rivision process is to last 18 months and will include external stakeholders.

 Stop financing Climate Disasters

 This October 23-25, 91 banks will meet in São Paulo, Brazil to discuss their social and environmental commitments under the Equator Principles.

 While these Principles are to ensure that adopting banks do not finance projects with a large negative impact on people and planet, Equator Banks continue to support projects that pose a massive threat to the world’s climate, such as coal, oil and gas extraction, transportation and power generation projects.
 Equator Banks also continue to finance fossil fuel and other projects that trample on the rights and interests of Indigenous Peoples.